Larissa-Developers/prizy_backend/README.md

 **3. Install dependencies:**

-In the project root directory (while in the virtual environment) run:
+In the project root directory run:

 ```
-$ (venv) pipenv install
+(venv) $ pipenv install
 ```

 **4. Create a new MySQL Schema and modify settings.py accordingly:**